 You can come to Chelsea market on you own and wander around or take a food walking tour with an expert.
 The market attracts 6 million national and international visitors annually thus making it one of the most trafficked and written-about destinations of any kind in NYC.

-I have read many a review from New Yorkers who say that Chelsea Market is not the same anymore with thousands of tourists crowded inside.
+Once upon a time, Chelsea market was a hidden gem of NYC, frequented only by locals.
+New Yorkers say that the market is not the same anymore with thousands of tourists crowded inside.
 From a one-stop-destination for locals with butchery, dairy shop, bakery and restaurants serving high-class food the place turned into a food-court.
 Tables and chairs were removed to create more space making it uncomfortable to have a meal.

 Well, maybe if I were a New Yorker I would have a similar point of view.
 But I am a tourist because of whom, according to one article, locals “are often frightened away” from the market.
 I am sorry, New Yorkers!
 But I have to say I love this place as it is.
 With its noisy crowds and with no chairs: there’s something romantic about sitting on a stairwell with a pie in one hand and a cup of cappuccino in another.